 Writing a BLOG is a new experience and one that I do not do often enough.
 The truth be told, I am not attempting to establish myself as a Blogger.

-I have titled my BLOG, The Cotton Chronicles, and given it the tagline- wanderings of an itinerant seanchaí.
+I have titled my BLOG, The Cotton Chronicles, and given it the tagline- the occasional musings of an itinerant seanchaí polishing his craft online.

 I assume that those who follow me must have some interest in things I post even though most of my postings have dealt with my Cotton ancestors.
 The original goal of my blog was to share the trials and frustrations I encounter attempting to write and publish.
 However, by sharing these frustrations entails reliving them and why would anyone want to do that!

 I have thought about setting a goal of writing at least one blog post a month.
 But somehow, this seems too artificial.
 So it looks like my blog will grow in a more spontaneous and organic way and I will post when inspired or feel that I have something I want to say.
 After all, I really have nothing to prove.
 My writing is what it is and progresses slowly and painfully.
 And, the only thing I know for certain is that I must stick with it if I am ever going to finish a book or two.
 It is such a solitary activity that there is little to share and once I finish a book, it will stand on its own with no need for any commentary from me.
 For now, I must just keep plugging away in hopes of reaching that point.